CME Credit Information for Self-Study Activities

 Identifying, Resolving and Disclosing Conflicts of Interest Flowchart (PDF) This tool defines conflicts of interest and outlines the steps needed to resolve and disclose properly.

 Printed Disclosure Summary – Example (PDF) A printed summary of disclosures for planners and presenters is provided to the audience.
 This example illustrates one format that may be used.
 For the CME file the Faculty Planner submits a copy of the disclosure summary and documentation that it was provided.

-Printed Acknowledgement of In-Kind Commercial Support – Example (PDF) Support may be acknowledged in various formats, including this example.
+Printed Acknowledgement of Commercial Support – Example (PDF) In-kind commercial support may be acknowledged in various formats, included in this example.
 For the CME file the Faculty Planner submits a copy of the acknowledgement and documentation that it was provided.